Nisshabd: Plot

-The story is about a man's obsession with silence and unable to tolerate the various noises of Delhi, Sarit, a 30-year-old salesman, escapes to a village as he is about to lose his ability to communicate with others.
+The story is about a man's obsession with silence and is unable to tolerate the various noises of Delhi.
+Sarit, a 30-year-old salesman, escapes to a village as he is about to lose his ability to communicate with others.
 There, where the villages are welcoming, he meets the woman of his dream.
 His obsession with silence, however, shatters his existence there and he is forced to return to the noisy Delhi again.
 It was screened at more than 20 international festivals and received 6 international awards.
 Critics in general have found the film funny, thought-provoking, and poignant.
 For the first time an Indian film received accolades for its sound design.